Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 +

-STEP 3: Load the caulk gun.
+Step 3: Load the caulk gun.

 Most types of caulk either come in a squeezable tube or, more commonly, a cartridge that requires a caulk gun.
 If you purchase the latter, cut the nozzle of the tube at a 45-degree angle to the desired bead size (usually 1/8- to 1/4-inch from the tip is best for baseboards, depending on how small or large the gap you’re filling is) using a utility knife, then pierce the inner seal.
 Insert the cartridge into the caulk gun following the manufacturer’s instructions.

-STEP 4: Apply the caulk.
+Step 4: Apply the caulk.

 Hold the caulk gun at a 45-degree angle and do a few practice runs on a piece of paper first to get a feel for how much pressure to apply.
 You’ll find you have to gently and repeatedly squeeze the trigger in order to dispense the caulk.
 Move at a steady pace, so you don’t end up with beads of caulk that are too thin or too thick.
 When you’ve got the hang of it, move on to the baseboards and fill the space between the lines of tape.

-STEP 5: Smooth the bead before it dries.
+Step 5: Smooth the bead before it dries.

 When you’ve finished the area you’re working on, flatten the bumps in the caulk for a more professional appearance.
 You can use a gloved finger dipped in a bit of water or an ice cube to create an even, smooth line.

-STEP 6: Peel back the painter’s tape.
+Step 6: Remove the painter’s tape.

 Peel off the tape right away before the caulk dries (so that it doesn’t get stuck behind the caulk or rip the new bead off with it).
 Then let the caulking completely dry according to the manufacturer’s recommendations before painting it to match the baseboards, if necessary.